marciodiasdeveloper/marciodiasdeveloper/README.md

 My name Is Márcio Dias, I'm a Full Stack Developer from Divinópolis, Minas Gerais - Brazil.

-Enthusiast of the best web & mobile development technologies.
+Enthusiast of the best web & mobile development technologies and Clean architecture.

 I solve problems that others don't.